Effective Altruism at UChicago

 Assistant Director

-He loves meeting and talking to new people, and you can reach out to him at dnbirnbaum@uchicago.edu
+He loves meeting and talking to new people—feel free to reach out at dnbirnbaum@uchicago.edu

 Avik Garg